 Your doctor may recommend a laparoscopy to examine the following organs:

-- small and large bowel
+- small intestine and large intestine (colon)

 - pelvic or reproductive organs